Aging in Place in Canada

 The National Home Modifications Survey, commissioned by March of Dimes Canada in collaboration with Caregiver Omnimedia and conducted by Vivintel in 2021 found:

-1 out of 5 adults (21%) live with a permanent physical and/or mental disability which affects a major life function
+1 in 5 adults (21%) live with a permanent physical and/or mental disability which affects a major life function

 Canadians are facing an "aging-in-place gap", as over three-quarters (78 per cent) of Canadians want to age in their current homes – but just 26 per cent predict they'll be able to do so.

-2 out of 3 adults (67%) agree with the statement, “Modifications to an existing home are more cost-effective than living in a retirement home or long-term care facility.”
+2 in 3 adults (67%) agree with the statement, “Modifications to an existing home are more cost-effective than living in a retirement home or long-term care facility.”

 Nearly 70% agree, “Aging-in-place gives a sense of dignity, which is unavailable to people who are in senior living facilities.”

-To avoid inappropriate or early admission to a hospital or long-term care facility (for oneself or someone else) is the top reason to perform home modifications among those who plan to modify in the coming years.
+To avoid inappropriate or early admission to a hospital or long-term care facility, is the top reason to perform home modifications among those who plan to modify in the coming years.

 March of Dimes Canada conducted a survey of residents who had home modifications done to their homes.
 Here are some of the results of that survey (Long Term Outcomes of Home Modifications):